 Wolfe earned a bachelor’s in secondary education from Shepherd University in 2009 and a master’s in English from Grand Canyon University in 2021.

-"I hope that you guys consider being a teacher one day.
-Because being able to stand in a classroom and get to know kids, and get to..." (read more)
+"I hope that you guys consider being a teacher one..." (read more)